 The most common complication is blockage of the bowel.
 This occurs because the disease tends to thicken the bowel wall, narrowing the passage.
 The disease may also cause sores or ulcers that tunnel through the affected area into surrounding tissues such as the bladder or skin.
 These tunnels are called fistulas and may require an operation to correct.

 Will I need an operation?

 People with Crohn’s disease may feel well and be free of symptoms for long periods when their disease is not active.
-Many people with Crohn’s disease will require surgery at some point, either to relieve symptoms that do not respond to medical therapy or to correct complications such as blockage, fistulas, abscess or bleeding.
+Many people with Crohn’s disease will require surgery at some point, either to relieve symptoms which do not respond to medical therapy or to correct complications such as blockage, fistulas, abscess or bleeding.
 Surgery to remove part of the intestine can sometimes help people with Crohn’s disease but cannot cure it.
 These operations can be done with single large incision (open surgery) or multiple small incisions (‘key-hole’ or laparoscopic surgery).
 The inflammation tends to return next to the area of intestine removed.
-Your Consultant, General Practitioner and Specialist Nurse can give you more information if surgery is contemplated.
+Your Consultant, General Practitioner and Specialist Nurse can give you more information if surgery is being considered.